AsheDev/basic_rack_app/README.md

 Finally, you can make a request against it like so `curl localhost:5000`.

+### Alternative Docker Run Command
+This alternative takes advantage of the [rerun](https://github.com/alexch/rerun) gem.
+This gem watches for file changes and allows for development while the Docker container is running.

+To take advantage of rerun you can start the container with this command:
+`docker run -d -p 5000:5000 -v "$(pwd):/app" basic_rack_app`

+The above command can be broken down like so:
+* `docker run` starts the container
+* `-d` stands for detached so control returns to the terminal
+* `-p 5000:5000` binds your local port 5000 to the container's port 5000
+* `-v "$(pwd):/app"` mounts your `pwd` (present working directory) into the container via its `/app` directory. `/app` is specified in the Dockerfile
+* `basic_rack_app` is the name of the image

+Much like the previous directions, you can make a request against the running container like so `curl localhost:5000`.
+Making a change to the `config.ru` file, for example, and then saving it, will be reflected once you make another `curl` request.

 ## Rack
 Alternatively to Docker, this can be run via Rack with `rackup configu.ru`.
 Once this is successful it will output what it's listening on.
 For example: